cysouw/graphicalgrammar/text/german.md

 *Satzbild* for the example sentence from Benjamin Franklin in [@last] in the analysis of Blatz [-@blatz1879: 869].
 The conventions used are quite similar to Gelbe (see [@fig:gelbe1877_152]).
 :::

 In the major revision of the *Neuhochdeutsch Grammatik* published in 1896 the analysis of sentence structure is greatly expanded.
 The discussion of the *Periode* is only slightly increased, with most examples being still almost the same [@blatz1896: 1284-1288].
 However, Blatz now adds a new section about the internal structure of a clause [@blatz1896: 43-46], using the term *Satzbild* for both analyses.
 However, the internal structure of a clause looks completely different (see [@fig:blatz1896_45]).
 This analysis is probably influenced by Kern (see [@sec:kern1883]), whose proposals were published only after the second edition of Blatz' book, but before the major revision.
 Although Blatz' graphics look rather different from Kern's, it is particularly telling that the verb is now alone at the top of the analysis, with all constituents depending on it, including the subject.
-Also the method to determine each part of the sentence by a question seems directly influenced by Kern.
-However, in his explanation of this method, Blatz quite confusingly uses many different terms in a single introductory sentence:
+In his explanation of this method, Blatz quite confusingly uses many different terms in a single introductory sentence:

 > Die Zerlegung des Satzes in seine Glieder (Auflösung, Analyse des Satzes) gründet sich auf das Durchfragen (Kontruieren) desselben. [@blatz1896: 43]
 >
 > ('The dismantling of the sentence into its pieces (disbandment, analysis of the sentence) is based on recurrent questioning (construction) of the same.')

 The graphical structure in [@fig:blatz1896_45] is an analysis of the sentence in [@next].
 The verb *heißen* is positioned at the top and all major constituents are listed below it.
 It is a bit confusing that there are no lines connecting them to the main predicate above.
 Further modifiers are linked with lines below the major constituents.
-Complete phrases are repeated, which again makes this graphical analysis really confusing to interpret.
+Complete phrases are repeated, mixing constituency with dependency (to use moder terminology).
+This mix makes the graphical analysis really confusing to interpret.

 ::: ex
 Heißen Sie den Hausdiener meinen Reisesack in mein Zimmer im zweiten Stockwerk bringen.